A Fractional Variational Approach to Spectral Filtering Using the Fourier Transform: Fundamentals

+with corresponding eigenvalues } However, this is neither the only nor necessarily the physically most appropriate way to define a fractional Laplacian \cite{Ortigueira}.
+The drawback of taking this as a starting point is that the Fourier transform is no longer available for bounded domains, although it remains applicable in this setting for zero boundary conditions.

 The fractional Laplacian is preferred over the ``fractional gradient'' because the Laplacian is a scalar operator (acting from $\mathbb{R}^n$ to $\mathbb{R}$), while the gradient is a vector.
-When the Laplacian is raised to a fractional power, the scalar structure is preserved, which greatly facilitates both analysis and application.
+When the Laplacian is raised to a fractional power, its scalar structure is preserved, which greatly facilitates both analysis and applications.
+Moreover, the fractional Laplacian admits multiple characterizations on different domains, and there is currently no consensus in the literature regarding the most appropriate definition of the fractional Laplacian \cite{lischke,2022}.

 By applying the Fourier transform, as in Expression \eqref{def-E}, the equivalent functional becomes

 \emph{Minimizing} this functional with respect to $\hat{f}(\omega)$ yields the solution in the frequency domain: